ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 To test it out, create a new Notebook, and repeat the first steps, but with the new snippet:

 1) Initialize code assist in the first cell
-2) Import app_data.csv from Project Files in the second cell
+2) Import `app_data.csv` from Project Files in the second cell
-3) Insert your new drop_null_rows code in the third cell
+3) In the DCA menu, go to **Insert snippet**, and select your new `drop_null_rows` code to insert in the third cell

 <p align="center">
 <img src = readme_images/drop_null_example.png width="800">
 </p>

+Close out of your test notebook, and delete it if you'd like.

 ### 5.2 Importing an Existing Snippet